jinroh/kadoh/report/report.md

 The main goal was to depend on an existing, distributed and scalable infrastructure.
 This is why we chose the XMPP protocol to establish peer to peer connections.
 XMPP is a widely used open standard to exchange XML based messages between peers.
 Even though XMPP has a client-server architecture, it meets many of our constraints since it is decentralized thanks to its open protocol and server to server communications.
 Moreover, many XMPP servers are freely available over the Internet, and this protocol is used by large instant messaging servers, like *Google Talk* or *Jabber.org*.

 The XMPP protocol uses a stateful TCP channel to connect server with clients, which is not feasible from a browser.
 But the [BOSH] — *Bidirectional-streams Over Synchronous HTTP* — extension makes it possible to connect any browser to any XMPP server through synchronous HTTP requests.
+In consequence, all connections started from the browser using BOSH are sent through the HTTP port 80 which ease the NAT traversing unlike the standard XMPP port 5222.

 ![Decentralized XMPP](images/bosh.png)